 Note: Attacks often cause nausea and vomiting.
 So these drugs may be given in the form of a rectal suppository.
 This helps ensure it stays in your system even if you throw up.

 Other drugs help reduce inner ear swelling.
 Some improve hearing and others add to symptom relief.
-If one might be right for you, your doctor can tell you more about it and how it is used.
+If one might be right for you, your healthcare provider can tell you more about it and how it is used.

-Your doctor may recommend a steroid injection in your middle ear.
+Your healthcare provider may recommend a steroid injection in your middle ear.
 This can decrease or eliminate the vertigo episodes.
 This treatment has a small risk of leaving a permanent hole in the eardrum.

 Certain antibiotics shut down the balance portion of the inner ear.
 This can relieve symptoms of vertigo.
-The treatment is most often given in the doctor’s office.
+The treatment is most often given in the healthcare provider’s office.
 It is done over a period of several weeks.
 Liquid antibiotic is injected directly into the middle ear.
 The effect of this treatment is permanent.
-Talk to your doctor about its benefits and risks and whether it is right for you.
+Talk with your healthcare provider about its benefits and risks and whether it is right for you.